Posted in

 ✅ Always spell: liaison

-Because liaison is often learned by hearing rather than reading, many writers spell it incorrectly as liason.
+Because liaison is often learned by hearing rather than reading, many writers incorrectly as how to spell liason.
 This mistake is extremely common in emails, resumes, official documents, and workplace communication.

 1. Dropping the first “i”